 Are Their Dog Supplements For Skin Allergies?

-No matter what the trigger of your dog’s skin allergy, some dog supplements can be great at supporting and strengthening the immune system’s inflammatory response to help reduce the severity of allergic reactions…
+No matter what the trigger of your dog’s skin allergy, some dog supplements can be great at supporting the immune system’s inflammatory response…

-Omega 3 helps alleviate the body’s inflammatory response so it can help your dog’s body fight off inflammation and itchiness, both of which can be symptoms of allergies.
-Omega oils have multiple other benefits too like the ability to promote joint and cardiovascular health and rejuvenate your pooch’s fur and skin.
-You can either get omega supplements in liquid form that you can squirt on top of your dog’s main meal or in chewable treat form.
+Omega 3 helps support the body’s inflammatory response so it can maintain your dog’s body in tip-top condition.
+Omega oils have multiple other benefits too like the ability to promote joint and cardiovascular health and support your pooch’s fur and skin.

 Turmeric Curcumin is a powerful and potent antioxidant with a host of natural and well-researched benefits and effects.
-It is also a natural antihistamine that can help to fight off those annoying itches.
-So, if you look at sourcing specific anti-allergy chews or supplements that contain turmeric curcumin this might be a great addition to your sore-skinned dog’s diet.
-Read more on Turmeric Curcumin for dogs here!
+It is also a natural antihistamine that can help to target annoying itches.
+So, if you look at sourcing specific allergy skin chews or supplements that contain turmeric curcumin this might be a great addition to your dog’s routine.

-Canine gut health can directly affect their immune system, energy levels, and even organ function – so ensuring their digestive system is in optimum condition by way of optimized natural probiotics can help keep their immune responses in check and may assist in reducing skin issues and allergic reactions.
-Only feed your pup probiotics made specifically for dogs.
+Canine gut health can directly affect their immune system, energy levels, and even organ function – so ensuring their digestive system is in optimum condition by way of optimized natural probiotics can help keep their immune responses in check.
+Only give your pup probiotics made specifically for dogs.

-Always buy your dog-specific supplements from reputable pet brands who extensively research and properly source their ingredients (like us!), and always follow the feeding guidelines on the label or packaging.
+Always buy your dog-specific supplements from reputable pet brands who extensively research and properly source their ingredients (like us!), and always follow the directions for use on the label or packaging.

 What About Shampoo For Dogs With Skin Allergies?